Helping Your Loved One Manage Schizophrenia

 - LATUDA may make you more sensitive to heat.
 You may have trouble cooling off.
 Be careful when exercising or when doing things likely to cause dehydration or make you warm.

 This is not a complete summary of safety information.
-Please discuss the full Prescribing Information for prescription LATUDA with your healthcare provider.
+Please discuss the full Prescribing Information for prescription LATUDA with your doctor.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.